h3rald/litestore/src/admin/md/usage.md

 * **-r**, **-\-readonly** &mdash; Allow only data retrieval operations.
 * **-s**, **-\-store** &mdash; Specify a datastore file (default: data.db)
 * **--system**  &mdash; Set the system flag for import, export, and delete operations
+* **--importTags**  &mdash; During import read tags from '_tags' file and apply them to imported documents from the same directory.
 * **-t**, **--type** &mdash; Specify a content type for the body an operation to be executed via the execute command.
 * **-u**, **--uri** &mdash; Specify an uri to execute an operation through the execute command.
 * **-v**, **-\-version** &mdash; Display the program version.